How narcissistic people manipulate you through social media.

 - You might get to wake up and see something amazing on your Facebook wall from them that they’ve written about you.

 - You could be going about your day today and see a notification of a picture they’ve put up of the two of you or another fantastic comment they have left you,

 - You most likely might start doing this in return, sharing your happiness with your loved ones.

 - You might then start checking your social media to see what lovely comments they’ve left you today, as it gives you that boost of inner happiness from the external comments and likes.
 Healthy couples can also do this, just out of love and affection and creating happy memories; narcissists do this for more sinister reasons.
 I shall add signs of a narcissistic person at the end.

-They use it to triangulate people when you first meet, they may want you to be the one to send them a friend request or they might send it to you, they might be playing all the mind games with the exes that one day they will play with you.
+They use it to triangulate people when you first meet them.
+They may want you to be the one to send them a friend request, or they might send it to you.
+They might be playing all the mind games with the exes that one day they will play with you.
 They can also do this, as once you are both posting about how lovely your life is, when it starts going wrong, we can then find it harder to speak up through our own pride and ego.
-Speak up you have nothing to be ashamed of, and it helps others through these times.
-Those not active, or wanting to keep you hidden from other partners they have, that you don’t know about, they might tell you they rarely go on.
-That they only use it for messenger, they prefer being with people, real-life matters to them more.
-This is only to impress you, so you think that they are real and admire them, when it’s just to protect themselves.
+Speak up.
+You have nothing to be ashamed of, and it helps others through these times.
+Those not active or wanting to keep you hidden from other partners they have that you don’t know about, they might tell you they rarely go on.
+They only use it for messenger.
+They prefer being with people.
+Real-life matters to them more.
+This is only to impress you, so you think that they are real and admire them when it’s just to protect themselves.